mwvgroup/pittgoogle-user-demos/cloud-run/README.md

 This tutorial demonstrates how to complete step 2.
 It uses the pre-written SuperNNova module that is included in this repo for demonstration.

-## Setup
+## Environment Setup

 1. Open a terminal.
 If you set up a conda environment during the one-time setup, activate it.

-2. Make sure your environment variables are set and you've authenticated with ``gcloud auth`` (see [environment variables](https://mwvgroup.github.io/pittgoogle-client/overview/env-vars.html)).
+   Otherwise, make sure your environment variables are set and you've authenticated with ``gcloud auth`` (see [environment variables](https://mwvgroup.github.io/pittgoogle-client/overview/env-vars.html)).

-3. Set the following additional environment variables.
+2. Set the following additional environment variables.
-   These will be used by both setup.sh and main.py.
+   They will be used by both setup.sh and main.py.

 ```bash
 # Choose your own testid.
 Lower case letters and numbers only.